 Two representations of the movement estimates are shown in Figure 24 and Figure 25.
 The estimated movement coefficients for adjacent model regions are shown in Figure 24.
 Coefficients for some region boundaries are close to zero, while overall, most movement rates are low.
-Movement rates are generally highest between region 2 and adjacent regions, although a relatively high level of movement is also estimated from region 4 to region 5 in the second quarter.
+Movement rates are generally highest between region 2 and adjacent regions.
+The movement estimates are consistent with the movement of tags from the tag locations.
+However, the RTTP tag releases were limited to region 2 and, to a lesser extent, regions 1 and 3.
+Hence, no tagging data are available to inform movements from regions 4 and 5.

 The distribution of regional biomass by source region derived from a simulation using the movement coefficients is presented in Figure 25.
-The simulation indicates that most biomass within a region is sourced from recruitment within the region, although significant mixing occurs between regions 2 and 3 and region 2 providing a source of recruitment to region 4.
-Regional fidelity is highest in regions 1 and 5 most of the regional biomass sourced from recruitment within the region (Figure 25).
+The simulation indicates that most biomass within a region is sourced from recruitment within the region, although significant mixing occurs between regions 2 and 3 and region 5 provides a source of recruitment to region 4.
+Regional fidelity is highest in regions 1 and 5 (Figure 25).

 Note that the lack of substantial movement between some regions could simply be due to limited data for the estimation of the movement parameters.
 In the model, a small penalty is placed on movement coefficients different to zero.
 This is done for reasons of stability, but it would tend to promote low movement rates in the absence of data that are informative about movement.
 An alternative model formulation would be to have high movement rates, rather than zero movement, as the "null hypothesis".
+Alternative movement assumptions were investigated more thoroughly in Langley (2012).